Standards and Conventions

 Prepped semi/unstructured ODS data:

-- Table naming convention: {named as per source or other unique assigned name (e.g. topic/folder name)}
+[source_object/volume_name]: Named as per source or unique assigned name (e.g., topic/folder name) -

 Persistent Data Store (PDS):